AR Video: Play Videos Over Augmented Reality QR Codes

-3D games, as well as social media filters, was among the most popular uses of Augmented Reality in 2021.
-The Metaverse trend that started after Mark Zuckerberg announced Facebook's AR strategy, has prompted individuals and businesses to focus more on these XR technologies.
+In 2023, games and social media filters were some of the most popular applications of Augmented Reality.
+The growing interest in the Metaverse – a trend that gained momentum after Mark Zuckerberg announced Facebook Meta's AR strategy – has led individuals and businesses to increasingly focus on Augmented Reality technologies.

-- AR is a surprisingly fun way to view videos.
+- AR provides an enjoyable and novel way to view videos.

-- A type of augmented reality (AR) experience that can be shared through a simple code
+- AR experiences can be shared through a simple code.

-- Thanks to the AR Code, you can anchor the video on a particular surface (Product packaging, Showcase, Screen,...) and then move around to interact with your content.
+- With AR Code, videos can be anchored to a specific surface (product packaging, showcases, screens, etc.) and users can move around to interact with the content.

-AR Code is a technology that allows you to anchor virtual content to the real world, bringing entertainment and education to your everyday life.
-The AR Code experiences can be displayed without a third-party app.
+AR Code technology enables the anchoring of virtual content to the real world, enriching entertainment and educational experiences in everyday life.
+AR Code experiences can be accessed without the need for a third-party app.

-The AR Code platform allows you to create a variety of AR experiences:
+AR Code platform allows users to create a variety of AR experiences:

-- AR Text, to create immersive 3D Texts
+- AR Text, for creating immersive 3D texts

-- AR Photo, to generate 3D photos or documents
+- AR Photo, for generating 3D photos or documents

-- AR Portal, to immerse the user in a 360 photo
+- AR Portal, for immersing users in a 360-degree photo

-- Text flyover, to display remote data on an AR Code
+- Text flyover, for displaying remote data on an AR Code

-- AR Filter, to anchor the AR experiences of social networks behind an AR QR Code
+- AR Filter, for anchoring AR experiences of social networks behind an AR QR Code

 - AR Video

-- AR Logo, to create 3D logos from SVG images
+- AR Logo, for creating 3D logos from SVG images

-- 3D files upload, to display your own 3D models
+- 3D file upload, for displaying your own 3D models

 You can track and manage these experiences using the platform's advanced tracking tools.